endlos99/xdt99/MANUAL.md

 	$ xvm99.py /dev/sdc 2 -r vol2.dsk

-When reading from multiple volumes the resulting disk images will be renamed automatically.  `xvm99` does not adjust the sector count, so all images extracted from CF7A devices will have 1600 sectors.
+When reading from multiple volumes the resulting disk images will be renamed automatically.  `xvm99` trims disk images to match the sector count stored in the image, unless the `--keep-size` option is given.

 ### Manipulating Volumes